-Mark Rothko was one of the most influential abstract expressionism artists ever lived.
+Mark Rothko was one of the most influential abstract expressionism artists who ever lived.
 He was known to be creative and to event new and exciting art techniques.

 One painting Mark Rothko painted in 1954 is called Homage To Matisse.
-This painting is labeled very differently than his other paintings, which are usually labeled with numbers and colors.
+This painting is labeled differently than his other paintings, which are usually labeled with numbers and colors.
 But this painting was a personal tribute from Mark Rothko to the great French artist Henry Matisse and his influence on him and his artwork.

 After Mark Rothko developed what most people consider his mature style of painting in 1949, he rarely titled his artwork.
 Most of his artwork had numbers and color combinations as No 7 or No 6 (Violet, Green, and Red).

-The title of the painting was a public declaration that Rothko felt he owed Henry Mattisse.
+The title of the painting was a public declaration that Rothko felt he owed Henry Matisse.
 What made this declaration in the painting so rare was that Mark Rothko, like many other painters in the New York school, rarely showed or spoke of any debit to the European painters; the New York School painters wanted to be seen as being completely independent.

-The other surprising aspect of his ”Homage to Mattisse” is that Mark Rothko was also opposed to what was the School of Paris and its lack of moral and political conscience.
+The other surprising aspect of his ”Homage to Matisse” is that Mark Rothko was also opposed to what was the School of Paris and its lack of moral and political conscience.
 Rothko’s students in the 1940s, when he taught in California, remember him and the fellow painter Clyfford Still as follows:

 For Mark Rotko to publicly declare a Homage to Matisse was no small matter even though by 1954, he was becoming a well-established leading artist of his generation.

 In the Homage to Matisse, you can see the influence of many of the colors Matisse used.
-The yellows and blues with oranges from Mattise’s Mediterranean paintings.
+The yellows and blues with oranges from Matise’s Mediterranean paintings.
 There is almost warm Mediterranean energy in the painting Homage To Matisse.

 Also, the brilliant way that Mark Rothko used the paints and colors almost as if they ran into each other without any sharp line.
 And the muddled background and use of color are similar to many Matisse paintings.